Tiled Beamspace MVDR for 1024-element Wideband Radar: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by the Defense Advanced Research Projects Agency (DARPA) SOAP program, and in part by the Center for Ubiquitous Connectivity (CUbiC), sponsored by Semiconductor Research Corporation (SRC) and DARPA under the JUMP 2.0 program.
+This material is based upon work supported in part by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR00112490508, and in part by the Center for Ubiquitous Connectivity (CUbiC), sponsored by Semiconductor Research Corporation (SRC) and DARPA under the JUMP 2.0 program.